Chapter 4: Determining Towing Capacity

 Gross Combination Weight Rating (GCWR)

 This is the maximum safe weight of your combined vehicle and trailer.
 This weight includes all people, luggage, and other material.
-If your combined towing setup exceeds this weight, your vehicle’s engine, transmission, brakes, and so on will be stressed beyond their design limits.
+If your combined towing setup exceeds this weight, your vehicle’s engine, transmission, brakes, and critical components will be stressed beyond their design limits.

 Gross Axle Weight (GAW)